Equigrant

 Retain top people without diluting ownership

-Phantom equity gives employees a real incentive to stay and perform — similar to stock options — without putting your cap table at risk.
-You don't have to worry about minority shareholder rights, complex legal agreements for every new hire, or future complications when you sell.
+Phantom equity gives employees a real incentive to stay and perform, similar to stock options, without putting your cap table at risk.
+You avoid minority shareholder complications and keep a clean ownership structure when you sell.

 Compete with larger employers